-Faurecia Clean Mobility develops and produces innovative solutions for air quality, energy efficiency, acoustic performance and powertrain electrification to address the needs of all types of vehicle manufacturers, industrial and high horsepower engine applications, as well as cities and fleet operators.
+Faurecia Clean Mobility develops and produces innovative solutions to drive mobility and industry toward zero emissions.
+Its solutions for air quality, energy efficiency, acoustic performance and powertrain electrification address the needs of all types of vehicles manufacturers, industrial and high horsepower engine applications, as well as cities and fleet operators.